phanikmr/passport-netapp/README.md

 #### Configure Strategy

-The OAuth 2.0 authentication strategy authenticates users using a third-party account and OAuth 2.0 tokens.
+The NetApp OAuth 2.0 authentication strategy authenticates users using a third-party account and OAuth 2.0 tokens.
 The provider's OAuth 2.0 endpoints, as well as the client identifer and secret, are specified as options.
 The strategy requires a `verify` callback, which receives an access token and profile,